dn3s/cambrian-balance/README.md

 	cambrian-balance

-It'll prompt you for your password the first time.
+It'll prompt you for your password and a secret question the first time.
 Type it in.
 Then it'll tell you your balance on your accounts(s).
 It saves the password, and cookies so it won't have to prompt for the security question every time either.

 You can add in `-s` and it'll remember your username pasword for you for next time (stored in `~/.cambrian_auth`), or overwrite an existing one if you change